 At the time of the accident, the victim was studying to become an EMT and was returning home from a night class that she had attended for that purpose.
 Simply stated, an unbroken chain of events, well beyond her control, was placed into motion which brought about an inevitable and predictable result.

 The instant case is particularly significant because it may be the first case to apply the law that was established in the case of Mary Seide v.
-The State of Rhode Island, (2005),which expressly permits citizens to bring actions against the police department for violations of a Police Chase Policy.
+The State of Rhode Island, (2005), which expressly permits citizens to bring actions against the police department for violations of a Police Chase Policy.
 It is relevant to note that several law firms initially declined to represent the plaintiff due to their apparent belief that a claim could not be successfully maintained.

 The central question in the case was whether the plaintiffs could meet the burden of proving that the defendants were “reckless” rather than merely negligent.
-The plaintiff argued that pursing police ignored their own “chase policy” in engaging in a high speed pursuit of a motorist who was clearly operating his vehicle recklessly.
+The plaintiff argued that pursuing police ignored their own “chase policy” in engaging in a high-speed pursuit of a motorist who was clearly operating his vehicle recklessly.
 Had the defendant made a simple inquiry, they could have easily learned the suspect’s identity and simply waited to arrest him at his residence.
 The plaintiff stressed that the Providence police department’s conduct (when faced with similar circumstances), served as the model on how the defendant should have acted.
 For their part, the defendant asserted that they did all that they could do to try to protect the motoring public.
 They deny that their “pursuit” continued after the suspect had reversed directions on Route 95.
 As such, the defendants claim that the actions of the suspect were beyond their control.

 The victim suffered numerous injuries as a result of the accident.
-These included, but were not limited to, T12 complete paraplegia, left acetabular fracture, left greater trochanteric fracture, and right pubic ramus fracture.
+These included but were not limited to, T12 complete paraplegia left acetabular fracture, left greater trochanteric fracture, and right pubic ramus fracture.

-The case was submitted to mediation whereby the plaintiffs presented an interactive audio/visual program which synthesized an animated map of the pursuit route, selected broadcasts from police, photos of the collision and excerpted portions of both the deposition testimony and the relevant “pursuit” policy.
+The case was submitted to mediation whereby the plaintiffs presented an interactive audio/visual program which synthesized an animated map of the pursuit route, selected broadcasts from police, photos of the collision, and excerpted portions of both the deposition testimony and the relevant “pursuit” policy.
 The case settled for $2,500,000.